BHA-Bilel/BHA-Bilel/README.md

 ### About Me :

 - I have a Master's degree 👨‍🎓 in Mathematics and Computer Science
-- Coding is my ✨ passion ✨; my favorite hobby, and soon to be my career
+- Coding is my passion 💖; my favorite hobby, and soon to be my ✨ career ✨
 - I learned the essentials through college and honed my skills on Youtube/StackOverflow
 - I’m a lifelong learner, always trying to improve myself
 - I'm Algerian 📍 🇩🇿
 - I'm Muslim ☪️

+## My TODOs

-I'll soon publish my JavaFX board games, stay tuned!
+- I'll soon publish my JavaFX board games, stay tuned!
+- Publish my thesis webapp created in Flask(Python)
+- Publish android versions of my board games

 <!--- 🖐 Please check out my side projects and give me your thoughts! 🙏
         more will come in the future so keep in touch 🤝--->